WordPress/gutenberg/packages/commands/README.md

 # Commands

-Commands is a generic package that allows registering and modifying commands to be displayed using the commands menu (also called `cmd+k`).
+Commands is a generic package that allows registering and modifying commands to be displayed using the commands menu, also called the Command Palette.
+The Command Palette can be accessed in the Editor using `cmd+k`.

 ## Types of commands

 There are two ways to register commands: static or dynamic.
 Both methods receive a command object as an argument, which provides:

--   `name`: A unique machine readable name for the command
+-   `name`: A unique machine-readable name for the command
--   `label`: A human readable label
+-   `label`: A human-readable label
 -   `icon`: An SVG icon
 -   `callback`: A callback function that is called when the command is selected
 -   `context`: (Optional) The context of the command

 ### Static commands

 Static commands can be registered using the `wp.data.dispatch( wp.commands.store ).registerCommand` action or using the `wp.commands.useCommand` React hook.
+Static commands are commonly used to perform a specific action.
+These could include adding a new page or opening a section of the Editor interface, such as opening the Editor Preferences modal.
 See the `useCommand` [code example](#usecommand) below.

 ### Dynamic commands

 Dynamic commands, on the other hand, are registered using “command loaders", `wp.commands.useCommandLoader`.
-These loaders are needed when the command list depends on a search term entered by the user in the command palette input or when some commands are only available when some conditions are met.
+These loaders are needed when the command list depends on a search term entered by the user in the Command Palette input or when some commands are only available when some conditions are met.

-For example, when a user types "contact", the command palette needs to filter the available pages using that input.
+For example, when a user types "contact", the Command Palette needs to filter the available pages using that input to try and find the Contact page.
 See the `useCommandLoader` [code example](#usecommandloader) below.

 ## Contextual commands

 Static and dynamic commands can be contextual.
-This means that in a given context (for example, when navigating the Site Editor or editing a template), some specific commands are given more priority and are visible as soon as you open the command palette.
-Also, when typing the command palette, these contextual commands are shown above the rest of the commands.
+This means that in a given context (for example, when navigating the Site Editor or editing a template), some specific commands are given more priority and are visible as soon as you open the Command Palette.
+Also, when typing the Command Palette, these contextual commands are shown above the rest of the commands.

 At the moment, two contexts have been implemented:

 -   `site-editor`: This is the context that is set when you are navigating in the site editor (sidebar visible).
 -   `site-editor-edit`: This is the context that is set when you are editing a document (template, template part or page) in the site editor.
-    As the usage of the command palette expands, more contexts will be added.
+    As the usage of the Command Palette expands, more contexts will be added.

 Attaching a command or command loader to a given context is as simple as adding the `context` property (with the right context value from the available contexts above) to the `useCommand` or `useCommandLoader` calls.

 ## WordPress Data API

-The command palette also offers a number of [selectors and actions](https://developer.wordpress.org/block-editor/reference-guides/data/data-core-commands/) to manipulate its state which includes:
+The Command Palette also offers a number of [selectors and actions](https://developer.wordpress.org/block-editor/reference-guides/data/data-core-commands/) to manipulate its state, which include:

 -   Retrieving the registered commands and command loaders using the following selectors `getCommands` and `getCommandLoader`
--   Checking if the command palette is open using the `isOpen` selector.
+-   Checking if the Command Palette is open using the `isOpen` selector.
--   Programmatically open or close the command palette using the `open` and `close` actions.
+-   Programmatically open or close the Command Palette using the `open` and `close` actions.

 See the [Commands Data](https://developer.wordpress.org/block-editor/reference-guides/data/data-core-commands/) documentation for more information.